chzhyang/serverless-ai/knative-func/image_recognition/README.md

   - `/` The endpoint for inference.
     - A GET request will receive a response with the inference result of a test image(data/test.JPEG)
-    - A POST request should contain a image URL in JSON format(`{'imgURL':'your custom URL'}`), the client will receive a response with the inference result of the image
+    - A POST request should contain an image URL in JSON format(`{'imgURL':'your custom URL'}`), and the client will receive a response with the inference result of the image
   - `/health/readiness` The endpoint for a readiness health check
   - `/health/liveness` The endpoint for a liveness health check